 Please click here to view ISK's journey through the years.

-The unique and colorful history of ISK actually extends back to 1967 when Nancy Ellen Crooks founded the US Community School in a house near the Nairobi Hospital.
+The unique and colorful history of ISK extends back to 1967 when Nancy Ellen Crooks founded the US Community School in a house near the Nairobi Hospital.
 Well known for her passion for education, Mrs. Crooks became the first principal and was dedicated to meeting the educational needs of expatriate and Kenyan children in Nairobi.
-Mrs. Crooks began offering scholarships to Kenyan students in the late 1960s, a tradition that continues to this day.

-In 1970, the United States International University (USIU) purchased the school from the Crooks family and renamed it Nairobi International School (NIS).
-USIU also purchased a 50-acre coffee plantation from Ted Davidson called Rivers Ltd., which would become the ISK campus in 1976.
+In 1970, the United States International University (USIU) bought the school from the Crooks family and moved it to our current location, a coffee plantation at the end of Peponi Road.
+They renamed it Nairobi International School (NIS) and Grades were expanded from 4th grade to 12th grade and even college courses were offered.
 The original buildings consisted only of a white wooden house and two stone buildings; the potential for a school like ISK was evident.